panjips/comic-api/README.md

 # Comi API (DEPRECATED)

-Indonesian Comic Scraper build NodeJS
+Indonesian Comic Scraper build using NodeJS

 # How to Use